 Levi dumped the logs onto the hearth.
 The fireplace was nothing more than a raised, gravel dais, ringed with large stones.
 A long, rusting chain hung from a beam above, a large ‘S’ shaped hook at its end.
 The blackened cauldron that would normally hang there lay on the cold hearth, its base flecked with ash.
 He glanced up as he arranged the kindling for the fire.
 No chimney.
 This is going to be smoky, he thought.

-Once lit, Levi’s fire gave out a comforting radiance, banishing the shadows further still and, rather than fill the room with smoke as he had expected, clouds of it swirled high into the rafters before gradually dispersing through the thatch.
+Once lit, Levi’s fire gave out a comforting radiance, banishing the shadows further still and, instead of filling the room with smoke as he’d expected, clouds of it swirled high into the rafters before gradually dispersing through the thatch.

 The three busied themselves for the next few hours.
 Seymour gave the orders and the children set about their tasks with animated enthusiasm, while he set about preparing the homestead for a comfortable, if brief, stay.
 He removed fleeces from the beds and took them outside where he shook them free of dust, windblown grit, stray spiders and mouse-droppings.
 He then returned inside to help Poppy make the loaves that they were to have for supper.
 Levi, meanwhile, returned to the roundhouse where he busied himself chopping more logs, ensuring there would be sufficient fuel for their stay.